-If the receiver is set to polling mode via pin ENABLE, an "L" pulse (T{Doze}) must be issued at that pin.
-Figure 5-12 on page 17 illustrates the timing of that command.
+If the receiver is set to polling mode via pin ENABLE, an 'L' pulse (T{Doze}) must be issued at that pin.
+Figure 18 illustrates the timing of that command.
 After the positive edge of this pulse, the sleep time T{Sleep} elapses.
-The receiver remains in sleep mode as long as ENABLE is held to "L".
-If the receiver is polled exclusively by a microcontroller, T{Sleep} can be programmed to "0" to enable an instantaneous response time.
-This command is the faster option than via pin DATA, but at the cost of an additional connection to the microcontroller.
+The receiver remains in sleep mode as long as ENABLE is held to 'L'.
+If the receiver is polled exclusively by a microcontroller, T{Sleep} can be programmed to 0 to enable a instantaneous response time.
+This command is the faster option than via pin DATA at the cost of an additional connection to the microcontroller.

-Figure 5-11.
+Figure 17.
 Timing Diagram of the OFF Command Via Pin DATA

-Figure 5-12.
+Figure 18.
 Timing Diagram of the OFF Command Via Pin ENABLE

-5.5 Configuration of the Receiver
+Configuration of the Receiver

-The ATA3741 receiver is configured via two 12-bit RAM registers called OPMODE and LIMIT.
+The U3741BM receiver is configured via two 12-bit RAM registers called OPMODE and LIMIT.
 The registers can be programmed by means of the bi-directional DATA port.
 If the register contents have changed due to a voltage drop, this condition is indicated by a certain output pattern called reset marker (RM).
 The receiver must be reprogrammed in that case.
 After a power-on reset (POR), the registers are set to default mode.
 If the receiver is operated in default mode, there is no need to program the registers.

-Table 5-2 on page 18 shows the structure of the registers.
-As shown in Table 5-1, bit 1 defines if the receiver is set back to polling mode via the OFF command, (see Section "Receiving Mode" on page 15) or if it is programmed.
-Bit 2 represents the register address; it selects the appropriate register to be programmed.
+Table 3 on page 18 shows the structure of the registers.
+According to Table 2 on page 18, bit 1 defines if the receiver is set back to polling mode via the OFF command, (see section "Receiving Mode" on page 15) or if it is programmed.
+Bit 2 represents the register address.
+It selects the appropriate register to be programmed.

-Table 5-1.
+Table 2.
 Effect of Bit 1 and Bit 2 in Programming the Registers